-Flying to China?
+Planning a trip to China?
 Don’t get caught off guard at security.
 The China power bank limit is a small issue, but something every traveller should know.
-Let’s go through the basics so you can keep your devices powered during the trip.
+Airport security has tightened rules on portable chargers.
+Failure to comply can lead to immediate confiscation at security checkpoints.

 China Power Bank Limit - Latest Update